-The Group strives to maintain leadership in global advanced steering and driveline systems, ADAS and AD technologies.
-We boost our prospects by leveraging five key areas: 1) relentless innovation; 2) depth and breadth of our product portfolio; 3) systems integration experience; 4) in-house ownership of R&D, design testing and manufacturing; and 5) global manufacturing footprint and prowess.
-Our global footprint continues to enable our capitalisation on the market transition to EPS and continued growth in China and other emerging markets.
-In addition to strengthening and expanding our current business and customer relationships, we are positioned to capitalise on the "next conversion wave" to Steer-by-Wire as well as pursue selected strategic acquisitions and/or alliances globally.
+The Group strives to be a leader in global advanced steering and driveline systems, ADAS and AD technologies by leveraging technology leadership.
+Our global footprint has allowed us to capitalise on the transition of the market to EPS and continued growth in China and other emerging markets.
+In addition to strengthening and expanding our current business and customer relationships, we are positioned to pursue selected strategic acquisitions and/or alliances globally.